nzakas/understandinges6/manuscript/08-Iterators-And-Generators.md

 The Document Object Model (DOM) has a `NodeList` type that represents a collection of elements in a document.
 For those who write JavaScript to run in web browsers, understanding the difference between `NodeList` objects and arrays has always been a bit difficult.
 Both `NodeList` objects and arrays use the `length` property to indicate the number of items, and both use bracket notation to access individual items.
 Internally, however, a `NodeList` and an array behave quite differently, which has led to a lot of confusion.

-With the addition of default iterators in ECMAScript 6, the DOM definition of `NodeList` specifically includes a default iterator that behaves in the same manner as the array default iterator.
+With the addition of default iterators in ECMAScript 6, the DOM definition of `NodeList` (included in the HTML specification rather than ECMAScript 6 itself) includes a default iterator that behaves in the same manner as the array default iterator.
 That means you can use `NodeList` in a `for-of` loop or any other place that uses an object's default iterator.
 For example:

 ```js
 var divs = document.getElementsByTagName("div");